-Over the years, we’ve celebrated the birthdays of Paul McCartney and John Lennon, looking back at the periods straddling the big days in 1968-1969.
+Over the years, we’ve celebrated the birthdays of Paul McCartney, John Lennon and Ringo Starr, looking back at the periods straddling the big days in 1968-1969.
 Today it’s George Harrison’s turn.
 It may be the anniversary of George Harrison’s birth today, or it may be the day after the anniversary of his birth.
 With Liverpool under bombardment during World War II, keeping the records became confused that day in 1943.
 But February 25 is the day George celebrated, so it’ll be the day we mark, too.

 George’s 26th birthday came just a few weeks after the Beatles wrapped up the Get Back sessions at Twickenham and Savile Row.
 It capped a remarkable year in his life and career, one that could fill a book, much less a blog post.

 George’s 25th year began in India, less than 10 days after the Beatles arrived to study Transcendental Meditation under Maharishi Mahesh Yogi.
 Their retreat lasted nearly two months (for George, who outlasted the rest of the Beatles), transforming the four men, their music and Western culture along the way.